Classical Academy High School

 Two high school students facing the camera and smiling while in a classroom

-The Personalized Learning Campus features numerous programs, including independent study, 3-day-a-week workshops, an entirely virtual option, articulated courses with Palomar College, and dual enrollment options.
-The instructional practices utilize a dynamic blended learning platform called Summit Learning.
-Summit Learning enables us to offer students high-quality project-based learning and individualized mentoring.
+The Personalized Learning Campus features numerous programs, including independent study, 3-day-a-week workshops, an entirely virtual option, articulated courses with Palomar College, and concurrent enrollment options.
+The instructional practices utilize a dynamic blended learning platform called Gradient Learning.
+Gradient Learning enables us to offer students high-quality project-based learning and individualized mentoring.

-When students learn through interdisciplinary projects, they have the opportunity to apply what they have learned to real-world situations and develop the skills they need for success in college and beyond.
-Teachers at the Personalized Learning Campus embrace project-based learning, which utilizes frequent student collaboration and inquiry and opportunities for students to “show what they know” in a variety of formats.
+When students learn through interdisciplinary projects, they can apply what they have learned to real-world situations and develop the skills they need for success in college and beyond.
+Teachers at the Personalized Learning Campus embrace project-based learning, which utilizes frequent student collaboration, inquiry, and opportunities for students to “show what they know” in various formats.

 Mastery-Based Program

-Content delivery also includes content assessments and cognitive skills to ensure mastery.
-Students are graded 30% on content and 70% on projects, collaboration, and exploring passions and talents.
-Students can access content and playlists anytime to personalize their learning experience.
+Content delivery also includes assessments and cognitive skills to ensure mastery through projects, collaboration, and exploring passions and talents.
+Students can access content and resources anytime to personalize their learning experience.
 Projects are guided through checkpoints that lead up to their final project and presentation.
-Students may select their presentation format, such as videos, games, displays, or in other creative and innovative ways.
+Students may be able to select their presentation format, such as videos, games, displays, or other creative and innovative ways.
 Students manage their grades through goal setting, meeting with credentialed teachers, and mastery of content and projects.

 Vision